alexpchin/react-training-workshop/middle/lessons.md

 This part of the guide is heavily inspired by the [async actions](http://redux.js.org/docs/advanced/AsyncActions.html) part of the Redux docs.

 Let's build an app that gets some data from the GitHub API for a specific user.
 We'll need a text box first to get the username we want to fetch data for.
 We'll use Redux to store a list of all the users that we have fetched and store them in state.

-If you're following along here, you will want to check out `middle-5-starter-branch` for the starting point.

 When we have an async action we need to have multiple events for them: